-At 6 weeks to 12 weeks puppies eat every 6 to 8 hours.
+At 6 weeks to 12 weeks puppies eat every twice a day.
 Estimate 1 ounce of food per pound of body weight or let them eat until full.

 Use puppy food until around 6 months of age, then phase to adult.
 85% of the dog’s growth is complete by 6 months.
 Puppy formulas tend to be very high in protein and fat; too high for a dog that is not growing like a weed anymore.
 Detrimental effects can start to occur.

 All puppies are weaned to Sport Dog Dog Food: Cub and transitioned to Sport Dog Dog Food Active Series as adults.

 From age 6 to 12 weeks it’s going to seem like the puppy potties all the time!
 I recommend setting up a limited area for puppy to play and sleep in.
 Use baby gates or a baby play yard or dog exercise pen to isolate around a 6 foot x 6 foot area or larger.

 This area should contain:

 - A crate.
 Put nice bedding in it.
 The dog will go in here to sleep or have quiet time.